Emergency Loans

 Procedure

-• Fill out and submit an Emergency Loan Fund application form (posted to the right, and available in the Laney Graduate School office).
+• Fill out and submit an Emergency Loan Fund application form on the Laney Connect Hub. (under Funding).

-• Applicants must fill out the application form completely and accurately and turn it into the Laney Graduate School.
+• Applicants must fill out the application form completely and accurately.

 • The student is required to indicate on the application the means by which the loan will be repaid.